HouseOfAgile/docker-nginx-php-fpm/README.md

 [![](https://badge.imagelayers.io/houseofagile/docker-nginx-php-fpm:latest.svg)](https://imagelayers.io/?images=houseofagile/docker-nginx-php-fpm:latest 'Get your own badge on imagelayers.io')

-Simple docker for symfony projects.
+* Simple docker for projects based on php
-Based on nginx and php-fpm
+* based on nginx and php-fpm
-Support for bash-profile
+* support for bash-profile
-Support for symfony manager

 ## Raw usage with php5-fpm or php7 versions
 Use the php5-fpm version